-If you need a 5-axis machine tool with the capability of making 50 mm diameter holes in titanium, you probably end up with a 20 ton machine, sitting on a 3 meter foundation, but if you also need to;
+If you need a 5-axis machine tool with the capability of making 50 mm diameter holes in titanium, you would probably end up with a 20-ton machine, sitting on a 3-meter foundation, but if you also need to:

-then you have just written the specification of the new XMini, developed by Exechon Enterprises LLC, a Lockheed Martin-Injaz- Tecgrant Joint Venture, in cooperation with Airbus and Boeing.
+Then you have just written the specification of the XMini, developed by Exechon Enterprises LLC.

-The Exechon XMini is the first Machine Tool Robot in the world made out of carbon fiber, with a unique capability of high speed/low torque as well as low speed/high torque machining.
+The Exechon XMini is the first machine tool robot in the the world fabricated out of carbon fiber, with a unique capability of performing high speed machining as well as machining with high torque at low rpm.

-The XMini is also the first modular machine ever built, and it can literally be taken apart in 5 modules, each manageable by one or two persons.
+The XMini is also the first modular machine ever built, and it can literally be taken apart in 4 modules, each manageable by one or more persons.